SOC 2® Compliance: Requirements, Audit Process, and Benefits for Business Growth

 Decide whether to pursue a Type I or Type II report and the Trust Services Criteria you’ll include in your audit based on your contractual, legal, regulatory, or customer obligations.
 Depending on why you’re seeking SOC 2 compliance, you can include only security or all five TSC.

-Phase 2: Gap analysis
+Phase 2: Perform a gap analysis

 Determine your control objectives relative to your TSC, then assess the current state of your control environment and complete a gap analysis against SOC 2 requirements.
 Create an action plan for remediating any gaps in your controls.

-Phase 3: Remediation and readiness assessment
+Phase 3: Execute remediation plan and readiness assessment

 In this phase, you allocate resources to execute the remediation plan and close the gaps uncovered in the previous phase.
 After completing a SOC 2 readiness assessment, you can begin the formal audit.